Wednesday, December 14, 2016

 In the Netherlands, his homeland, he made his most controversial works, “Turkish Delight,” “Diary of a Hooker,” “Katie Tippel,” “Soldier of Orange,” and “The 4th Man.”

-Verhoeven continues making films with the same quality and freedom in Europe and in Hollywood as well.
+Verhoeven continues to make films with the same quality and freedom in Europe and Hollywood.

 Many directors have successfully explored this genre with sex, violence, and fetishism, such as Vicente Aranda’s “Amantes/Lovers: A True Story,” Bigas Luna’s “The Chambermaid on the Titanic,” Luis Buñuel’s “Susana” and “Belle de Jour,” and François Ozon’s “Criminal Lovers” and “Young & Beautiful.”

 “Elle” is the official French submission for the Academy Awards 2017 in the Foreign Language Film category.
-Isabelle Hupper won the Golden Globe for Best Performance by an Actress in a Motion Picture—Drama.
+Isabelle Huppert won the Golden Globe for Best Performance by an Actress in a Motion Picture—Drama.

-Verhoeven’s experience in Hollywood makes “Elle” unfold with perfect cinematography, fast-paced editing, and elongated moments that enhance the actors’ performances to a whole new level of importance.
+Verhoeven’s experience in Hollywood makes “Elle” unfold with perfect cinematography, fast-paced editing, and elongated moments that elevate the actors’ performances to a whole new level.

 In “Elle,” every actor is impeccable.
-Isabelle Huppert is Magnifique!
+Isabelle Huppert est magnifique !

 PHOTO COURTESY OF ©2016 AFI FEST